EduardoRFS/thoughts/life.md

 I trully don't know, but as a human in this age, I know that I will never be truly happy about my level of knowledge.

+In retrospect I think the wording is not correct, I believe I'm happy with my level of knowledge, but I'm still not pleased enough with it.

+It is possible to be happy with how much you know and still want to learn more.
+It is about reconizing the small wins.

 ### Social

 What if a man is alone?
 Or even worse, what if all man are also alone?